-399 Marlborough was designed by architect J. Pickering Putnam and built in 1884 by John Mack, Jr., and John McDonald, builders, as the home of Dr. William Herbert Rollins and his wife, Miriam W. (Phillips) Rollins.
-They had been married in April of 1882 and previously had lived at 112 Charles.
-Miriam Rollins is shown as the owner on the original building permit application, dated July 25, 1884, and as the owner on the 1888, 1898, 1908, 1917, and 1928 Bromley maps.
+399 Marlborough was designed by architect J. Pickering Putnam and built in 1884-1884-1885 by John Mack, Jr., mason, and John McDonald, carpenter, as the home of Dr. William Herbert Rollins and his wife, Miriam Walley (Phillips) Rollins.
+Miriam Rollins is shown as the owner on the original building permit application, dated July 25, 1884.

-William Rollins was a dentist, and was a pioneer in the use of x-ray technology.
-When he and his wife lived on Charles Street, he maintained his offices at 28 Chestnut.
-When they moved to 399 Beacon, he moved his office to 248-250 Marlborough, sharing the office with Dr. Wilbur Bates Parker, who also lived there.
+William Rollins was a dentist and was a pioneer in the use of x-ray technology.
+When he and his wife lived on Charles Street, he had maintained his office at 28 Chestnut.
+When they moved to 399 Marlborough, he moved his office to 248-250 Marlborough, sharing the office with Dr. Wilbur Bates Parker, who also lived there.
 Dr. Rollins continued to maintain his office there until about 1911.

 Miriam Rollins died in 1925.
 William Rollins continued to live at 399 Marlborough until his death in October of 1929.
-The Heirs of Miriam Rollins were the assessed owners through 1931.
+In his will, he left 399 Marlborough to the Smithsonian Institution.

 In April of 1941, the Holden Realty Trust applied for (and subsequently received) permission to convert the property from a fraternity house into a lodging house.

-By 1942, 399 Marlborough was the home of Earl R. Westcott, a salesman, and his wife, Esther J. (Thrasher) Westcott, who operated it as a lodging house.
+On the same day, the property was acquired from Helen Baader by Earl R. Westcott, a salesman, and his wife, Esther J. (Thrasher) Westcott, who operated it as a lodging house.
 They previously had lived at 11 Durham.
-Earl Westcott et al were the assessed owners of 399 Marlborough from 1943 through 1949.
+They continued to live there until about 1949.

-The property changed hands, remaining a lodging house, and by 1965 was owned by James J. Maher and Myrtle A. Maher, who operated it as the Marlboro Arms Guest House.
+The property changed hands, remaining a lodging house, and in April of 1956 was acquired by James J. Maher and his wife, Myrtle Ursula (Davidson) Maher, of Medford, who operated it as the Marlboro Arms Guest House.